almithajoju/almithajoju/README.md

 - 👋 Hi, I’m @almithajoju
 -  I’m interested in learning new things
--   I'm a Biomedical Engineer
+-   I'm a Junior Fullstack Developer
--  I’m currently learning front-end Developing

 <!---